 the following InfluxDB line protocol message will produce a valid row in

-Note that spaces and commas do not require an escaping backslash in the field
+Spaces and commas do not require an escaping backslash in the field value for

 Field values may be parsed by QuestDB as one of the following types: